votingworks/vx-iso/README.md

 ## Creating a vx-iso USB drive

-For these steps, we will assume that your USB is mounted at /dev/sda.
+For these steps, we will assume that your USB is mounted at /dev/sdX.
 If your USB mounts to a different device path, be sure to use that.
+You can see where your USB is mounted using `lsblk`.
 We also assume that you have downloaded or been provided a vx-iso tarball.
-In this example, we will assume the path is: /tmp/vx-iso-unsigned.tgz
+In this example, we will assume the path is: /tmp/vxiso.tar

 If you have not already cloned the repo, you will need to do that.
 ```